Visa Waiver Program

 The conditions necessary to benefit from the Visa Waiver Program

-To qualify for the visa waiver offered by the Visa Waiver Program and therefore travel without a visa, you must meet the following conditions:
+To benefit from the visa waiver offered by the Visa Waiver Program and therefore travel without a visa, you must meet the following conditions:

-- You must have a valid passport for the duration of your stay in the United States and until the date of your return (since April 1, 2016, ePassports are required);
+- You must have a valid passport for the duration of your stay in the United States and until the date of your return (since April 1, 2016, electronic passports are required) ;

-- In addition, you must not have the plan to stay longer than 90 days and must have a return ticket ;
+- In addition, you must not plan to stay longer than 90 days and must have a return ticket;

-- You must travel with an airline or cruise approved by the program ;
+- You must travel with an airline or cruise line approved by the program;

-- You must of course be a national of a participating country.
+- You must, of course, be a national of a country participating in the program.

 Germany | Spain | Liechtenstein | UK |